Recommended Topic Related To:

 SIDE EFFECTS

-Adverse events were sufficiently troublesome to cause discontinuation of treatment with WELLBUTRIN in approximately 10% of the 2,400 patients and volunteers who participated in clinical trials during the product's initial development.
+Adverse reactions were sufficiently troublesome to cause discontinuation of treatment with WELLBUTRIN in approximately 10% of the 2,400 subjects and healthy volunteers who participated in clinical trials during the product’s initial development.
 The more common events causing discontinuation include neuropsychiatric disturbances (3.0%), primarily agitation and abnormalities in mental status; gastrointestinal disturbances (2.1%), primarily nausea and vomiting; neurological disturbances (1.7%), primarily seizures, headaches, and sleep disturbances; and dermatologic problems (1.4%), primarily rashes.
 It is important to note, however, that many of these events occurred at doses that exceed the recommended daily dose.

-Adverse Experience WELLBUTRIN Patients
+Adverse Reaction WELLBUTRIN

 (n = 323)

-Placebo Patients
+Placebo

 Cardiovascular